tracim/tracim/tools_docker/README.md

 To test it on your own AMD64 machine, you first need to activate or install buildx feature of docker and install qemu-user-static. see also: https://medium.com/@artur.klauser/building-multi-architecture-docker-images-with-buildx-27d80f7e2408

-note: if you are using a recent version of docker you should have either buildx by default or you need to install it manually : https://github.com/docker/buildx#docker

 then do:
 ```